Juan-Jones/blogsphere/content/blog/best-affiliate-programs-online.md

 ### Adobe Affiliates

-By joining [Adobe Affiliates](https://www.adobe.com/affiliates.html), individuals can tap into a vast array of tools, from Photoshop and Illustrator to Premiere Pro and Acrobat, and share these industry-standard applications while earning commissions for their referrals.
+By joining [Adobe.com]{:rel="nofollow"}, individuals can tap into a vast array of tools, from Photoshop and Illustrator to Premiere Pro and Acrobat, and share these industry-standard applications while earning commissions for their referrals.
 This partnership not only facilitates the dissemination of powerful digital tools but also rewards advocates for championing software that fuels creativity and productivity across diverse professional landscapes.

 _Payment Threshold:_ $50,